TheRainstorm/webcam-timelapse/readme.md

 ## description

-- use systemd to take snapshot and merege video
+- use systemd timer to trigger snapshoting and merging video
 - keep snapshot and video in different folder, and keep **year, month, day** structure

 ## Usage

 *p.s. change path according to your own setting*

-- setup systemd
+- setup systemd timer and service
-- setup nginx
+- setup nginx http server